How to Prune Roses and Spring-Flowering Shrubs

 To Prune or Not to Prune

 Professional gardeners said that There are no hard and fast rules.
 There are simply more optimum times to prune.
-If you find it easier to prune when you can see the shape of the plant, before the branches have left, go for it.
-Trees and shrubs that require shaping can sacrifice a few blooms to be invigorated by a good spring pruning.
+If you find it easier to prune when you can see the shape of the plant before the branches have left, go for it.
+Trees and shrubs that require shaping can sacrifice a few blooms to be invigorated by good spring pruning.
 Some pruning is better than no pruning!

-Fast Growing Trees with Pruning Techniques
+Fast-Growing Trees with Pruning Techniques

 When a homeowner selects a tree, one of the first questions is: How fast will it grow?
 The reason is obvious—the homeowner doesn’t want to wait 15 or 20 years to enjoy the benefits of a tree.
 People often prefer fast-growing trees because they add beauty to the landscape in a short time.